bvcc-swe/bvcc/sessions/9/assignment/bvcc-to-do-client/README.md

     1. What do you want to use as your public directory? `build`
     1. Create a single-page app (rewrite all urls to /index.html)? `Y`
     1. Set up automatic builds and deploys with Github? `N`
-3. Specify the site name by adding a site property to the hosting object in the `./sessions/9/assignment/bvcc-to-do-client/firebase.json`
+3. Specify the site name by assigning the value, bvcc-to-do-{firstname}{lastname} to the site property of the hosting object in the `./sessions/9/assignment/bvcc-to-do-client/firebase.json.`

     1. Add your custom hosting site to the hosting section `"site": "bvcc-to-do-{firstname}{lastname}`